The Galaxy Tab Active 3 is Samsung's latest rugged tablet for businesses

 - "No Battery Mode" bypasses battery power when the tablet is plugged in via USB-C or included POGO pins.

 Right on the heels of the Samsung Galaxy S21 announcement, Samsung has brought the Galaxy Tab Active 3 to the United States.
 As a follow-up to the best rugged Android tablet, this latest model is built tough for harsh environments and is targeted primarily at businesses.
-With IP68 water and dust resistance, military standard MIL-STD-810H certification, and a protective cover with 1.5m anti-shock protection, this tablet can handle anything you throw at it.
+With IP68 water and dust resistance, military standard MIL-STD-810H certification, and a protective cover with 1.5m anti-shock protection, this is one of the best Android tablets around, and it can can handle anything you throw at it.

 The 8" FHD LCD display features enhanced touch capabilities so you can leave your gloves on when operating the tablet.
 On the rear is a single 13MP camera, with a 5MP front-facing camera for face unlock, and for additional security, there's a fingerprint sensor on the front.
 The Galaxy Tab Active 3 also has Samsung Knox to protect against intrusion, malware, and more malicious threats.